wahern/prosody-openbsd/README.md

 path/permission tuples, each tuple a table with `path` and `permissions` keys, or indices `1` and `2`, respectively.
 If undefined, `permissions` defaults to `"r"`. `unveil` is a global option only.

+The default set of unveil paths--including `ssl.key`, `ssl.certificate`,
+`ssl.cafile`, and related paths derived from the configuration--should be sufficient for typical installations. `unveil`'d paths are reported in the `info` log at startup.

+#### Examples

 ```lua
   -- Example 1